Staying Healthy

 Quadricep (front of thigh)

-Hold the top of your left foot with right hand and gently pull your heel toward your buttocks.
-Repeat with other leg.
+Hold the top of your left foot with your right hand and gently pull your heel toward your buttocks.
+Repeat with your other leg.

 Calf